ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 - print text with end=""

 **Functions**
-- define/call function with 0, 1, or more parameters
+- define/call a function with 0, 1, or more parameters
 - pass int, float, string
 - return int, float, string
 - function stub, reasons for functions